 Ingredients

-You just need four super basic ingredients to put together this peach homemade ice cream!
+You just need 4 super basic ingredients to put together this peach homemade ice cream!
+Check the recipe card for full ingredient amounts.
 (Links are affiliate links and I earn a small commission from qualifying purchases.)

-• Heavy Whipping Cream: I recommend using heavy cream or manufacturing cream over whipping cream, when possible.
+• Heavy whipping cream: I recommend using heavy whipping cream or manufacturing cream instead of whipping cream when possible.
 Heavy cream and manufacturing cream have the most fat, which produces a better flavor and texture.
 For best results, make sure the cream is very cold before whipping it.

-• Sweetened Condensed Milk: This thick and rich sweetener will ensure that your ice cream doesn’t freeze too hard and is a perfect scoopable consistency.
+• Sweetened condensed milk: This thick and rich sweetener will ensure that your ice cream has perfect scoopable consistency, even after being frozen.
 Make sure you use sweetened condensed milk, NOT evaporated milk.
-The cans look similar and they’re usually in the same section at the grocery store, but they are not the same thing.
+The cans look similar, and they’re usually in the same section at the grocery store, but they are not the same thing.

-• Cinnamon: cinnamon adds a nice warm flavor to balance out the sweetness of the other ingredients.
+• Cinnamon: Adds a nice warm flavor to balance out the sweetness of the other ingredients.
 This makes the ice cream taste like peach cobbler!
 You can leave it out if you prefer.

-• Peaches: you can use canned, sliced peaches to add the peach flavor.
-If you have sweet, ripe fresh peaches, you can use those instead–check the Tips section below for instructions!
+• Peaches: I often use canned, sliced peaches for this recipe.
+If you have sweet, ripe fresh peaches, you can use those instead.
+You’ll need about 4 medium peaches–check the Tips section below for instructions!

 Equipment